Table of Contents

 In this User Manual, we'll begin simply with a quick introduction to virtualization and how to get your first virtual machine running with the easy-to-use VirtualBox graphical user interface.
 Subsequent chapters will go into much more detail covering more powerful tools and features, but fortunately, it is not necessary to read the entire User Manual before you can use VirtualBox.

-You can find a summary of VirtualBox's capabilities in the section called “Features overview”.
+You can find a summary of VirtualBox's capabilities in Section 1.3, “Features overview”.
 For existing VirtualBox users who just want to see what's new in this release, there is a detailed list in Chapter 15, Change log.

 The techniques and features that VirtualBox provides are useful for several scenarios: